 To identify organization values, bring together your executive group to:

-- define the role of the executives in leading this process; and
+- Define the role of the executives in leading this process

-In one of my client organizations, that recently completed this process, the Team Culture and Training Team, a cross-functional group of employees from every level of the organization, asked the executive group to initiate and lead this process.
+In a mid-sized organization, that recently completed this process, the Team Culture and Training Team, a cross-functional group of employees from every level of the organization, asked the executive group to initiate and lead this process.

 Where possible, acting on a desire for change that is percolating from all corners of an organization, is a powerful assurance of success.